-It is the policy of SUNY Cortland to hire employees as federal Work-Study employees (through the Financial Aid Office), as temporary service student assistants, or as casual labor workers under Civil Service noncompetitive classifications.
+It is the policy of SUNY Cortland to hire employees as federal Work-Study employees (through the Financial Aid Office (http://www2.cortland.edu/cost-aid/financial-aid/)), as temporary service student assistants, or as casual labor workers under Civil Service noncompetitive classifications.
 These students are normally hired on an hourly basis, part time and full time, in College offices and academic departments.